fusecodecamp2019/IntroToReact/readme.md

 ## 10. Nesting components with data binding (movie appearances - rinse and repeat)

-TODO: I need to have this along with section 8-9 re-use the same component.

 Now as a means of making sure you grasp what we have done.
 The character details component also has a section on movie appearances that needs to be extracted out into a nested component and passed the appropriate data bindings.
-In this section try to complete that work.
-Look back at the notes from sections 8 and 9 for anything that you might not remember.

-Once done take a moment and look over what you've done so far.
-This is a pretty good milestone for our work today.
+In this section, try to re-use the simple listing component to replace the movie listing current provided.

 ## 11. One last component - Character listing migration
 You may not realize this but we have one last component left and then the whole webpage will be in React.
 So look back at the index.HTML file.
 We are going to move the `<aside></aside>` tag into a new character listing component.